reborg/fluorine/README.md

 ## Why Fluorine?

 Because configuration is extremely "reactive": all applications form "compounds" with some config library.
-But Fluorine is a little more than just a library, it is a *client/server solution for distributed configuration*.
+But Fluorine is more than just a library, it is a **client/server model for distributed configuration**.
 Fluorine enables the following scenario:

 * You have a Clojure system running on 2+ nodes.
 Nodes might be running the same application or different services, hosted in-house or some cloud service.
 * Applications are stored in separate git repos (svn, hg, or anything else), so you can develop and deploy them independently.